AmalShalabi/Amal.Sh-Repo/HW21/Readme.md

 #### I set CSS style only to localsorage part

 * ### 3- Javascript
-There are 2 files contains the JavaScript code  .
+There are 3 files contains the JavaScript code  .
 Just The Localstorage file is linked with html file.

+# StoringData
 The data being stored can be accessed using JavaScript, which gives us the ability to leverage client-side scripting to do many things that have traditionally involved server-side programming and relational databases.
 In this Assingment, I used Web Storage objects:

-* ### JavaScript Cookies
+* ### A- JavaScript Cookies:
 Cookies are data, stored in small text files, on our computer.
 When a web server has sent a web page to a browser, the connection is shut down, and the server forgets everything about the user.
 Cookies were invented to solve the problem "how to remember information about the user":